The Resident: Is the TV Show Based on a True Story?

 Yes, ‘The Resident’ is based on a true story.
-Some aspects of the show are based on the non-fiction book, called ‘Unaccountable,’ by Dr. Marty Makary.
+Some aspects of the show are based on the nonfiction book ‘Unaccountable’ by Dr. Marty Makary.
 Dr. Makary is a pioneering surgeon at the Johns Hopkins Hospital, specializing in surgical oncology and gastrointestinal surgery.
-A health care futurist, Dr. Makary serves as a professor of public health policy at the Johns Hopkins Bloomberg School of Public Health.
+A health care futurist, Dr. Makary is a public health policy professor at the Johns Hopkins Bloomberg School of Public Health.

-What drove him to write the book is his experience of seeing the “variation in quality” and the “alarmingly high error rates” in the healthcare system.
+His experience of seeing the “variation in quality” and the “alarmingly high error rates” in the healthcare system drove him to write the book.
 A research study led by Dr. Makary also revealed that medical error is the third leading cause of death in the US, after heart disease and cancer.
 The term “iatrogenic disease” refers to conditions or symptoms resulting from therapeutic and diagnostic procedures carried out on a healthcare user.

 Apart from medical error, the series also brings to the limelight real-world issues of sexual assault and the financial angle in medicine.
 According to the Harvard Business Report, a whopping 30-70% of female physicians and almost half the female medical students report incidents of being subjected to sexual harassment.
 The Healthcare industry is particularly susceptible to sexual abuse, given the aspect that it is an enormous bureaucracy “dominated by men in decision-making.”